zorah/zorah.github.io/_news/2020-10-09-womeninvision.md

 ---
 layout: post
-title: I gave a talk at Women in Vision Siegen !
+title: I gave a talk at Women in Vision Siegen!
 date: 2020-10-09 14:01:00-0400
 inline: true
 ---
-https://sites.google.com/view/women-in-vision-siegen/
+I gave a talk at Women in Vision Siegen! https://sites.google.com/view/women-in-vision-siegen/